imom39a/indhu.me/src/pages/blog/100-percent-virtual/index.md

 title: "100% Virtual"
 date: "2020-09-14"
 featuredImage: './featured-image.jpg'
-tags: ["Informative", "Learning & Development", "Review"]
+tags: ["Informative", "Learning & Development", "Review","Virtual", "Implementation"]
 ---
 In today’s technological advancement, we can connect with people all around the world, more efficient and effective than what we could even imagine.
 I was able to attend two international club meetings, one at New York, The LACE club, and the other one with The Marine Parade in Singapore.
 Apart from toastmasters, Lots and lots of webinars all around the world, weekly zoom call with my friends, WhatsApp call with family.